AI in analytics: How AI is Shaping Analytics in 2024 in 4 Ways

 What if you did not need data scientists to extract insights from data?
 Users can use natural language to easily and intuitively find answers.
 This is supported through natural language (NL) query (also called natural language interaction – NLI or natural language user interaction – NLUI).
 For example, Thoughtspot, which enables companies to run complex analytics queries via natural language, raised ~250m on a ~2 billion valuation in 2019.

-Unstructured data and personally identifiable information limited the scope of analytics before the advance of AI algorithms but now companies are able to directly or indirectly use these data in their analytics efforts.
+Unstructured data and personally identifiable information limited the scope of analytics before the advance of AI algorithms but now companies can directly or indirectly use these data in their analytics efforts.

 Unstructured data is becoming analyzable thanks to AI

 Excel and other legacy analytics tools are not effective at dealing with unstructured data such as text, audio and images.
-Advances in AI greatly expand the scope of analytics when compared to the days when excel was the primary analytics tool.
-Some ways that AI is becoming integrated in analytics includes these areas:
+Advances in AI greatly expand the scope of analytics when compared to the days when Excel was the primary analytics tool.
+Some ways that AI is becoming integrated in analytics include these areas: